ncsulug/lug-website/info.md

 mailing list.
 Venues for social dinners are decided upon the week prior to the meeting, and then sent out on the mailing list.

-For Fall 2017, the LUG meets on Monday nights at 7:00 P.M.
+For Spring 2018, the LUG meets on Wednesday nights at 7:00 P.M.
+The meeting location is Engineering Building II, Room 3001.

 Our meetings are open to the public.
 We welcome members and non-members alike.